A. Renaturalization acc. to Art. 116 II Basic Law

 Detailed information on applications acc. to Art.
 116 II Basic Law and application forms can be found here (Paket 4 - English version).

 This law generally applies for victims of persecution by the Nazi regime who were deprived of their German nationality on political, racial or religious grounds between January 30th 1933 and May 8th 1945.

 Within the framework of reparations, these persons and their descendants are entitled to be naturalized under Article 116 II Basic Law.

-The Federal Constitutional Court decision 2 BvR 2628/18 of 20th May 2020 has made it possible for more individuals to claim citizenship under Art.
+The Federal Constitutional Court decision 2 BvR 2628/18 of 20th May 2020 has made it possible for more individuals than before to claim citizenship under Art.
 116 II Basic Law.